funakoshiapi/refactoring_react_hooks/README.md

  Based on selection renders a graph ilustrating number of sales or subscriptions of the given data batch

- Used miragejs for mock data.
+ -Used miragejs for mock data.
+ -Used Cypress for testing end to end testing
+ -Used Jets for unit testing
+ -Used react-chartjs-2
+ -PropTypes for components